 And how I’m saving to make it a reality.

 Have you ever stopped to think about what you really want your retirement to look like, aside from having enough money to get by?
-Even if retirement is far off on the horizon, it’s never too early to start planning.
+Even if retirement is far off, it’s never too early to start planning.
 In fact, the earlier, the better, since compound interest works in your favor, especially when you’re young.